rainedoescode/treeDescriptionGenerator/README.md

 # treeDescriptionGenerator
-Entry for ProcJam 2018
+Entry for ProcJam 2018, 2019, and 2024
+A perennial project with slow, incremental updates.

-A program that generates descriptions of tree-like plants
+This program currently generates descriptions of tree-like plants.

 ------------------
-- Example Output -
+- **Example Output** -
 ------------------
 ------------
 This flora is lofty and has scale-like needles.